Restaurants, cafés and pubs within driving distance of Sidmouth

 Tucked away in a side street in Beer village this restaurant is worth seeking out.
 The freshly cooked dishes are a mix of English and Mediterranean cooking using local ingredients, particularly fish and seafood.

-- Recommended by Julia F for their taster menu, June 2017.
+- Also recommended by Julia F for their taster menu, June 2017.

 Farm shops and eating in